rust-lang/rfcs/text/3064-bitfield.md

 C struct is constructed as follows:

-- Translate the struct to the corresponding C struct as if the `bitfield` annotations were not present and as if `_` were a valid identifier for regular fields.
+- Translate the struct to the corresponding C struct as if the `bitfield` annotations were not present and as if `_` were a valid identifier for fields.
-- For each field that has a `bitfield(N)` annotation in the Rust struct, append `: N` to the declaration in the C struct.
+- For each StructBodyElement that has a `bitfield(N)` annotation in the Rust struct, append `: N` to the declaration in the C struct.
 - For each field in the C struct whose name is `_`, delete the field name.

 The `&` and `&mut` operators cannot be applied to bit-fields.

-This implies that, in order to (mutably) access a bit-field, one must have a (mutable) reference to the struct.
-Therefore, no concurrent accesses of the struct are possible unless all accesses are immutable.
-Therefore, unlike in C, the compiler can implement access to bit-fields with any kind of load/write instruction, even if such an instruction overlaps the memory locations of other fields in the struct.
+When a bit-field field is accessed, the abstract machine may also access adjacent bit-field fields but not fields that are separated from the field by a StructBodyElement that is not a bit-field field.
+(Note: This paragraph restricts the kinds of loads and stores the compiler can perform when accessing a bit-field.
+This paragraph does not need to be specially advertised to users as the inability to take references to bit-field fields makes it impossible to access adjacent bit-field fields in otherwise sound code.)

 # Drawbacks
 [drawbacks]: #drawbacks